Home » Live from the Poles Introduction

 Our Mission

-We are storytellers.
-Our mission is to give you an inside look at four major scientific expeditions to the Arctic and Antarctic.
-By inside look I mean you will learn everything—not just the research team’s tools and findings, but also how they get to remote locations like the North Pole, how they stay warm when the mercury drops to -30F, and even what they eat for lunch.
+We tell the stories of science on ice.
+Our mission is to give you an inside look at five major scientific expeditions to the Arctic and Antarctic.
+By inside look we mean you'll learn everything—not just the researchers' tools and findings, but also how they get to remote locations like the Greenland Ice Sheet, how they stay warm when the mercury drops to -30F, and even what they eat for lunch.

 The Team